-are two SQL statements used to remove data from a table in a database.
+TRUNCATE TABLE and DELETE are two SQL statements used to remove data from a table in a database.
 However, they differ in terms of their functionality, speed, and impact.
-Here's a breakdown of the differences between TRUNCATE TABLE
+Here's a breakdown of the differences between TRUNCATE TABLE and DELETE:

 1. TRUNCATE TABLE: